DaltonSW/Termina/README.md

 ### Examples

 Disclaimer:
-- I wrote this out just kinda freeform to see what the syntax would end up like if I just wrote some code snippets how I wanted
+- I wrote this out just kinda freeform to see what the syntax would end up like if I just wrote some code snippets how I wanted.
+Some of the ideas exhibited here might be stupid, or might be setting me up for a really hard time in the future
-- Everything here is subject to change at literally any whim
-- Definitely no assurance that some things in these examples don't contradict other parts

 `main.trm`
 ```